 Under our share redemption program, shares currently may be repurchased at varying prices depending on the number of years the shares have been held and whether the redemptions are sought upon a stockholder's death or disability.
-Although the offering price per share for our Second Offering represents the most recent price at which most investors are willing to purchase such shares, it will not accurately represent the current value of our assets per share of our common stock at any particular time and may be higher or lower than the actual value of our assets per share at such time.
-Accordingly, when we repurchase shares of our common stock at the offering price or at a percentage of the offering price, the actual value of the shares that we repurchase may be less, and, if so, then the repurchase will be dilutive to our remaining stockholders.
+The estimated per share NAV may not accurately represent the current value of our assets per share of our common stock at any particular time and may be higher or lower than the actual value of our assets per share at such time.
+Accordingly, stockholders should not assume that they will be able to sell all or any portion of their shares back to us pursuant to our share redemption program at a price that reflects the then-current market value of the shares.
+If, at the time of redemption, the actual value of the shares is less than the redemption price, then it would cause the redemption to be dilutive to our remaining stockholders.
+Alternatively, if the actual value of the shares that we redeem is equal to or more than the most recently announced estimated per share NAV, then a redeeming stockholder will not benefit from any increase in the value of the underlying assets.